 The Oath roll began with the text of the three oaths followed by the location and date of the Quarter Session, and the names of the justices of the peace.

 ...sworn at The George, Kingsbridge, 4 November 1723 before Courtenay Croker; William Ilbert, William Cholwich and John Fowell esqs

+There were about 250 people there to take the oaths that day.
+They probably would have been given the oath to look over then sign the roll.
 Where many of his friends and neighbours made their mark, Thomas was able to sign his name.
+Some refused to sign.

 Not only was it obligatory to take the oaths, or face seizure of his lands, but Thomas had to pay a fee.

 Thomas King born c1700